CypElf/Blog/content/articles/defuser/defuser.md

 draft: false
 ---

 **Note**: this is the write up of a challenge I created, as a challenge creator for the HackDay 2023 qualifications.
+The challenge source code can be found in the [CTF repository](https://github.com/ChallengeHackDay/2023-qualif).

 > An active bomb has been detected at a military base in the Scorpio sector!
 Our best troops have been mobilized, but the bomb is far too technologically advanced to be defused in the traditional way... \
 > On its small on-board screen, it displays only `sie2op7ohko.hackday.fr:1337`.